flaf/miscellaneous/puppet/modules/moo/README.md

 ```

 ## Parameters

+The parameter `shared_root_path` is the directory used by
+the cargo server to mount the ceph file system.
+Its default
+value is `/mnt/moodle`.
+The value of this parameter is put
+on the `moobot.conf` file.

 The parameter `docker_iface` is the name of the host
 interface used by the docker containers to contact the